 | Comfortable and easy to drive | Entry model misses some important safety kit |

-"Practicality and versatility are the two areas in which any MPV needs to dazzle, and the Toyota Proace does just that.
-It’s also solidly made, pleasant to drive and comes with a cracking warranty, and being powered by diesel engines, it has an interesting USP against the equivalent all-electric offerings from Citroen, Peugeot and Vauxhall." - Ivan Aistrop, senior editor
+The CarGurus Verdict: "Practicality and versatility are the two areas in which any MPV needs to dazzle, and the Toyota Proace does just that.
+It’s also solidly made, pleasant to drive, and comes with a cracking warranty, making it a very capable carry-all." - Ivan Aistrop, senior editor

 Read our full Toyota Proace Verso review